slewantoski/CuraSettingsWriter/README.md

 # Html Cura Settings
-Cura Plugin for Exporting Settings to an HTML file
+Cura Plugin for Exporting Settings to an HTML file.

+Initial Source from Johnny Matthews :  [github.com/johnnygizmo/CuraSettingsWriter](https://github.com/johnnygizmo/CuraSettingsWriter)

 It creates an extra menu option under File -> "Save Project..." that allows you to save all of the settings to an HTML file for review/sharing.